gefjon/immutable/README.md

   - [x] lookup
     - [x] generic over hash and equality functions
     - [ ] tests
-  - [ ] define a hash function
-    - [ ] efficient dispatch on known types
-    - [ ] fallback to a CLOS method for user-defined types
+  - [ ] optimize node definitions to store key/value pairs inline.
+This will likely involve removing `value-node`, redefining `hash-node` and `conflict-node` to have `:type vector` with elements after its slots being key/value pairs or contents-bitmap/subtree pairs, and storing two additional bitmaps in `hash-node` for slot-is-value-p and slot-is-conflict-p. `hash-node` will no longer need to store its own contents bitmap (these will go in the associated key slot of the parent), but it will need to store its two child-type bitmaps.
+(These bitmaps cannot be combined into a two-bit-map because then it would potentially be 64 bits, too large to fit in a fixnum.)
   - [ ] internal iteration facility
   - [ ] convert from CL collections - `from-hash-table`, `from-alist`?
   - [ ] convert to CL collections - `to-hash-table`, `to-alist`?
   - [ ] convenient constructor macro?
   - [x] insert one pair
     - [ ] tests
-  - [ ] insert multiple pairs?
   - [x] remove one pair
     - [ ] tests
+  - [ ] user-friendly print-object
   - [ ] test that same hash and test functions imply same structure after various operations
+  - [ ] insert multiple pairs?
   - [ ] remove multiple pairs?
   - [ ] combine two (or more?) maps - `union`
     - [ ] check for compatible hash and equality functions